SkylineCommunications/dataminer-docs/connector-help/connector_help/British Telecom ATV Failover Manager.md

 When the element has been created, several things need to be configured on the **Configurations** page:

 - **Probe Polling Interval**: Determines how frequently the ATV Failover Manager needs to poll the probes.
-The range is *5 seconds* up to *2 minutes*.Note that the probe info is instantly pushed towards the Manager.
+The range is *5 seconds* up to *2 minutes*.
+  Note that the probe info is instantly pushed towards the Manager.
 This polling interval is purely intended for sync/fallback purposes.
 - **ATV Polling Interval**: Determines how frequently the ATV Failover Manager needs to poll the AppearTV X20 devices.
 The range is *1minute* up to *1 Day*.
-- **Auto Switch Delay**: The hysteresis time that the automatic routing/unrouting will wait before checking the current state again and performing the expected switch based on this result.This hysteresis makes it possible to ignore short outages or short temporary streams.
+- **Auto Switch Delay**: The hysteresis time that the automatic routing/unrouting will wait before checking the current state again and performing the expected switch based on this result.
+  This hysteresis makes it possible to ignore short outages or short temporary streams.

 ### Redundancy